choiyh592/EEG-APP/README.md

-Essentially an MNE wrapper for preprocessing EEG data with a focus on modularity and ease of use.
+Essentially an MNE wrapper for preprocessing EEG data.

+WIP